arcas59/super-asteroids-super-spacewar/en/ch4.md

 ##### Model

-We build an actor Model, child of Ship1 actor, with a component Model Renderer and the Ship/0/Model as Model.
+We create an actor Model, child of Ship1 actor, with a component Model Renderer and the Ship/0/Model as Model.
 We do the same for Ship2 of Ship/1/Prefab, with a component Model Renderer and the Ship/1/Model as Model.

 We both change the Orientation to (90, 0, 0) to see the top of the ship in 2D mode.